DiatomicOxygen/APCSFinalProject/README.md

 - edited Crate class to extend ProcessingTiles class (for future convenience)
 - made player interact method (for all ProcessingTiles)
 - created ingredient and container classes

+5/27/21
+Edward:
+- DishDispenser class added to create plates
+  - could not use crate class to do so due to complications with inheritance (container could not use putOn() if it was assigned as an Item)
+- Player pickUpDrop updated to be able to put ingredients onto plates